 All projects have critical requirements that must be met.
-Budget and schedule objectives are obvious; however other criteria may include quality, sustainability, safety, reputation etc. To win a project, we not only need to meet these requirements, but we have to prove that we can exceed these goals further than our competitors.
-Generally, the more aggressively we pursue a project, the more risk we assume.
+Budget and schedule objectives are obvious; however other criteria may include quality, sustainability, safety, reputation etc. To successfully execute a project, we not only need to meet these requirements, but we must prove that we can exceed these goals and satisfy our customer.

-As stated before, in this problem you will be challenged to create a "winning" deal that recognizes the accepted risk and creates a strategy to contain that risk while maintaining a satisfied client.
-Your team's objective is determining if DPR should pursue this project through master contract selection, subcontractor bid validation, schedule development, and general conditions valuation.
+As stated before, in this problem you will be challenged to create a comprehensive plan that recognizes the accepted risk and creates a strategy to contain that risk while maintaining a satisfied client.
+Your team's objective is to set the project up for success through risk evaluation, prime contract negotiation, subcontractor bid validation, schedule development, and general conditions valuation.